historical fiction

 • The Return of the SS Strumble

-4,739 words · About a 24-minute read.
+About a 24-minute read or a 36-minute listen.
 At White Head Lighthouse, Thomas Darling keeps the lamp burning through a violent storm.
-Then a half-drowned stowaway brings a warning about his former berth, SS Strumble, an empty ship, recorded lost, and now carrying ticking machinery that can calculate the future, and perhaps alter the coming century
+Then a half-drowned stowaway brings a warning about his former berth, SS Strumble, an empty ship, recorded lost, and now carrying ticking machinery that can calculate the future, and perhaps alter the coming…

 Read more →